deamonpog/json-anatomy/docs/index.md

 # JSON Anatomy

-**Dissect JSON structure and navigate data safely with intuitive exploration tools.**
+**Scout, explore, infer, and analyze JSON structure and navigate data safely with intuitive exploration tools.**

 !!! warning "Migration Notice for json-scout Users"
     This package was previously named **json-scout**.
 If you're upgrading from `json-scout`: